 Under the China Agreement, which is conducted through FibroGen China Anemia Holdings, Ltd. ("FibroGen China"), the commercial collaboration is structured as a 50/50 profit share.
-AstraZeneca will conduct commercialization activities in China as well as serve as the master distributor for roxadustat and fund roxadustat launch costs in China until FibroGen Beijing has achieved profitability.
+AstraZeneca will conduct commercialization activities in China and fund roxadustat launch costs in China until FibroGen Beijing has achieved profitability.
 At that time, AstraZeneca will recoup 50% of their historical launch costs out of initial roxadustat profits in China.